neolanders/generate-fsm/README.md

 ### Prerequisties

+Make sure to use Node version `18.16.0` or higher to run this project.

 It's recommanded to use [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) for managing Node version locally and in this project.
 To install nvm, and use node latest stable version

 ```